james-e-morris/hx711-multi/README.md

         start = perf_counter()

         # perform read operation, returns signed integer values as delta from zero()
-        # readings aare filtered for bad data and then averaged
+        # readings are filtered for bad data and then averaged
         raw_vals = hx711.read_raw(readings_to_average=10)

         # request weights using multiples set previously with set_weight_multiples()